Guide

 Logitech MX Vertical vs Anker Ergonomic: Full Comparison (2026)

-By Dr. Alex Chen, Ergonomics Researcher · Updated 2026-03-23
+By Dr. Alex Chen · Updated 2026-03-23

 Both the Logitech MX Vertical and Anker Ergonomic Vertical Mouse use the same 57-degree handshake angle and deliver the same pronation reduction.
 The Anker costs $25.
 The MX Vertical costs $90.
 The $65 difference buys Bluetooth multi-device pairing, a Darkfield glass-tracking sensor, Logi Options+ per-app customization, USB-C charging, and quieter clicks — not additional ergonomic benefit.
 Choose Anker for pure wrist relief on a budget; choose MX Vertical if the premium features match your workflow.